microsoft/jacdac-padauk/README.md

 * get 8 bits of data
 * go to (*)

-The reception buffer can often overflow - the additional data is discarded in that case.
+The reception buffer will often overflow - the additional data is discarded in that case.

 When the interrupt is triggered when the RX flag is already set (timeout condition), the incoming packet is processed:
 * first, we check if the packet is an announce from a client, and if so we blink the status LED for 50us